SimpleCloud Controller

 For example, if you want to start a server, the controller will send a message to a server-host and tell it to start a server.
 The server-host will then start the server and tell the controller that the server is now running.
 At last, the controller updates the status of the server in the database.

 The controller is a very important part of SimpleCloud, but there can be only one controller running at a time.
 If you have multiple controllers running at the same time, you will run into problems.
+Support for multiple running controllers may be added soon.

 Installation